Thertzlor/Revenant/wiki/Profile_Overview.md

 ```
 For most purposes it doesn't make a difference where a macro is initially defined but using the library table can make for much less cluttered profiles.
 Library macros are also useful for Macros designed to be used or overridden by child profiles that [extend](#inheritance-and-extension) the current one, as they feature some [handy behaviors when inherited](#library-resolution).
+>[!CAUTION]

-> **Important:** If a macro bound to a key is given the same name as a macro in the library, all name references within the current profile will prioritize the bound macro over the library macro.
+If a macro bound to a key is given the same name as a macro in the library, all name references within the current profile will prioritize the bound macro over the library macro.
 Just avoid duplicate names if possible.

 # Documentation
 Revenant lets you document your macros, not just for when you read the file but also on the lua console and the LCD display.